 - 1860s Homestead: The 1862 Homestead and Pacific Railway Act was the foundation of Westward development.
 Experience the environment of an early homesteader,

-A docent in the Rock Ledge House will show visitors that when the railroad came to the Pikes Peak Region comforts and technology followed.
-It was just as hard to make a living in the semiarid landscape, but the Chambers family was successful at truck farming because they were innovative.
+- 1880s Rock Ledge House and Farm: when the railroad came to the Pikes Peak Region comforts and technology followed.
+It was a challenge to make a living in the semi-arid landscape, but the Chambers’ family was successful farmers and boarding hosts to tuberculosis patients during Westward expansion.

-The Orchard House is an elegant country estate built by General William J. Palmer for William and Charlotte Schlater, his sister-in-law and her husband.
-Edwardian society-even here in the west adhered to strict social etiquette.
-Teas and afternoon visitations were important for social contact.
+- 1907 Orchard House: an elegant country estate built by General William J. Palmer for William and Charlotte Schlater, his sister-in-law and her husband.
+Docents interpret turn of the century lifestyles.

 All volunteers must be registered before they may begin helping out at the Ranch.

 Below is an embedded frame of the form from the City of Colorado Springs’ General Volunteer Opportunities page.
 Search through the list of volunteer opportunities.
-If your age is 18 or over click on ‘Rock Ledge Ranch Adult Docent/Volunteer‘.
+For ages 18 and older, Select ‘Rock Ledge Ranch Adult Docent/Volunteer‘.
 If your age is 17 or under click on ‘Junior Docent at Rock Ledge Ranch‘.
 It is important that you read the complete volunteer job description carefully!
 If you wish to continue after reading the job description, click on the button that says ‘Not Registered?
 Submit a Service Project Application‘.
 Enter your email address and first name and then click ‘Check for Account‘.
 Fill out the form and click on the bar at the end that says ‘Add Volunteer Information to Profile‘.
-That should be it!
 Thanks for your support!